antkudruk/uniformfactory/README.md

-# Generating Adapters Based On Annotations in Java
+# Library for Generating Adapters Based On Annotations in Java

-Adapters are classes implementing a common interface for to manipulate different classes the common way. **UniformFactory** tool generates adapters automatically based on the annotations at their members.
+Adapters are classes implementing a common interface to manipulate different classes the common way. **UniformFactory** tool generates adapters automatically based on the annotations at their members.